This official feed from the Google Workspace team provides essential information about new features and improvements for Google Workspace customers.

 Getting started

 • End users: There is no end user setting for this feature.
+End users can already transfer secondary calendars to other users within their organization.
 Visit the Help Center to learn more.

 Rollout pace